American Classic Car Insurance

 So, you want live the American dream?
 Why let a little thing like 3000 miles of ocean get in the way of enjoying the extraordinary experience of driving an American Classic in the UK – or worry about getting insurance cover?
 Many car insurance companies back away from vehicles imported from outside the UK but Carole Nash can arrange Classic American car insurance for you.

 It doesn’t matter whether you have got a hunger for a Hemi or are mad about Mopar, we love muscle cars, pony cars, hot rods, sports cars and pick-ups.
-Carole Nash offer you a range of insurance policies for Classic American cars, with many great features to keep you on the highway to happiness.
+Carole Nash offer you a range of insurance policies for Classic American cars, with many features to keep you on the highway to happiness.

 Carole Nash offer a number of American classic car insurance policies with a selection of features, including

-- UK and EU breakdown recovery, including home start – worth £100 when compared to other providers
+- UK and EU breakdown recovery, including home start

 - Up to £100,000 legal cover – Cover for your legal costs to help you recover a policy excess,